 If you would like your daughter to attend St John’s Girls’ School, you need to fill in an “Application for Admission“.
 On receipt of your application your daughter’s name is added to a list, recorded by year level and by date of application.
 Applications are accepted based on whether you live within the ‘area of reasonable convenience'(zone) as shown in the Enrolment Scheme, space in the class and numbers in the school.
 The school has a roll cap of 150 students.
 As soon as there is a space, you will be notified.
 Applications may be accepted immediately if there is a place available or as a space becomes available, during the year.
 You are welcome to visit and see the school in action.
 This helps your daughter to feel at ease about changing schools.
 Acceptance of an Application for Admission is advised as early as possible.
-If you do not hear from us to let you know there is a space, you will be contacted in the year prior to your daughter’s proposed enrolment year, either by letter or phone to let you know your daughter’s enrolment status.
+If you do not hear from us to let you know there is a space, you will be contacted in the year prior to your daughter’s proposed enrolment year, by email to let you know your daughter’s enrolment status.

 - Siblings of current students